mmarchegiani/mutag-calib/README.md

 pip install -e .
 ```

-## Datasets definition
-The folder `datasets` contains the file `datasets_definitions_RunIISummer20UL.json` which contains the metadata of all the Run 2 datasets used for the calibration.
-In order to perform the calibration with Run 3 data, **a new file containing the datasets definition of Run 3 datasets needs to be defined.** For more detailed instructions on how to do it, please follow [this guide](https://pocketcoffea.readthedocs.io/en/latest/datasets.html#datasets-handling)

 ## Workflows
 The folder `workflows` contains different PocketCoffea workflows that are needed to perform the analysis.
 Here is their description: